majianthu/copent/README.md

 * Variable Selection [2];
 * Causal Discovery (Estimating Transfer Entropy) [3].

 The nonparametric methods for estimating copula entropy and transfer entropy are implemented.
-The method for estimating copula entropy composes of two simple steps: estimating empirical copula by rank statistic and estimating copula entropy with kNN method.
+The method for estimating copula entropy composes of two simple steps: estimating empirical copula by rank statistic and estimating copula entropy with kth-Nearest-Neighbour method.

-The method for estimating transfer entropy composes of two steps: estimating three copula entropy terms and then calculate transfer entropy from the estimated copula entropies.
+The method for estimating transfer entropy composes of two steps: estimating three copula entropy terms and then calculate transfer entropy from the estimated copula entropy terms.

 An preprint paper on the copent package is [available](https://arxiv.org/abs/2005.14025) on arXiv.
 For more information, please refer to [1-3].
 For more information in Chinese, please follow [this link](http://blog.sciencenet.cn/blog-3018268-978326.html).